Capabilities File

 toolExposure

-Controls how tools are exposed to the agent:
+Controls how tools are exposed to the agent.
+Three modes are available:

 security